sunmiao0301/berkeley-cs61b-data-structures/README.md

   }
   ```

-- reopen the VSCode and choose "exclude in workspace" to ensure that the VSCode can setting files(like .classpath, .project, etc.) from the explorer.
+- about the notification below, you can find something you need in this [link](https://vscode.one/exclude-vscode-java-settings/)

 ![](https://raw.githubusercontent.com/sunmiao0301/Public-Pic-Bed/main/0110globallyorworkspace.png)